bifurcationkit/BifurcationKitDocs.jl/docs/src/migration.md

 ## Migration from v0.1.x to v0.2.x

 New version of the package with modified interface.
 You are now required to define a `BifurcationProblem` to perform continuation or bifurcation analysis.
+You also need to pass your plot/record functions.

 The previous interface is available under the tag 0.1.12 which can be installed by doing

 `] add BifurcationKit@0.1.12`

 The new version provides many bugs fix though.
 (Please note that the docs are up to date).

-### Introduction

-In v0.2.x, we introduced problem based bifurcation diagram, meaning that you have now to wrap your vector field in a `BifurcationProblem`.
-You also need to pass your plot/record functions.

 ### Don't use AD yourself